shinichiroando/PyDSNB/README.md

 Data directory 'SNEWPY_models' must also be downloaded from the same repository and put in the same directory as the PyDNSB.py main file.

+## How to use PyDSNB

+The file 'PyDSNB.py' constains all the essential functions taht are used to compute various quantities relevant to DSNB, such as star-formation rate and supernova neutrino spectrum.
+Please also read 'PyDSNB.ipynb' The main class 'DSNB' takes an initialization file.
+We include 'params.ini' as an example.
+The content of this file should be self-explanatory.